viccpp/realloc4cpp/realloc4cpp.md

 The buffer is exhaused on attempt to allocate 32 elements.
 1+2+4+8+16=31 memory cells just can't be reused because `deallocate()` call is a dummy.

-If we let the buffer just grow the picture become:
+If we let the buffer just grow the picture becomes:

 ```
 +++++++++++++++++++++++++++++++++++++++++++++++++ 50